Quick Visa Facts

 The visa will also offer a pathway to immigration and citizenship, which was previously unavailable.
 It is considered a Visa V for visitors, specific to digital nomads, as outlined here:

 “To provide remote work or telecommuting services, from Colombia, through digital media and the Internet, exclusively for foreign companies, as independent or labor-related, or to start a digital content or information technology venture of interest to the country.

 What is the length of the Colombia digital nomad visa?

-A Colombia digital nomad visa is for a length of two years.
+The Colombia digital nomad visa is valid for 2 years.

 How long does it take to complete the entire application process?